axyl-casc/WikiMinigames/README.md

 **Role in Robocode:**
 As a Harmonizer, you help organize the competition.
 You might create fun chants for tanks, handle event commentary, design advertisements, and support the event's vibe.
 Your role boosts community spirit and cohesion.

-**Design Tips:**
+**Fun Tips:**

-* Include group missions and peer collaboration
+* Team up on group missions and help each other
-* Highlight social contributions and teamwork
+* Share cheers and keep everyone motivated
-* Offer roles for mentorship and partnership
+* Teach your friends tricks and tips

 **Stages:** Connection → Partnership → Community → Impact
 **Related Traits:** Networker, Companion